CQCL/tket/README.md

 The `pytket` (Python) API documentation is available [here](https://tket.quantinuum.com/api-docs).

-For getting started using pytket, check out the user manual and notebook examples -> https://tket.quantinuum.com/user-guide/
+For getting started using pytket, check out the [user manual and notebook examples](https://tket.quantinuum.com/user-guide/).

 The source content for the manual and notebook examples can be found in the [pytket-docs repository](https://github.com/CQCL/pytket-docs).